zawuoff/Pebbl_Study/README.md

-# Pebbl - AI-Powered Academic Voice Assistant
+# Pebbl - AI-Powered Writing and Learning Companion

 Pebbl is an Android application that helps students transform spoken ideas into structured academic drafts through AI-guided conversations.